Moderate Cosmetic Ingredient NOAEL Data GHS Classified SCCS/CIR Reviewed

 Is O-PHENYLPHENOL allowed in the EU?

-O-PHENYLPHENOL EU regulatory status: Restricted.
+O-PHENYLPHENOL EU regulatory status: restricted.
 Maximum allowed concentration: V/7 The use of o-phenylphenol as a preservative should be allowed with a maximum concentration of 0,15 % (as phenol) in leave-on and 0,2 % (as phenol) in rinse-off cosmetic products.
 Contact with eyes should be avoided.
 The use of sodium o-phenylphenate, potassium o-phenylphenate and MEA o-phenylphenate as preservatives should not be allowed..
 This is based on EU Regulation 1223/2009 and its amendments.

 What does O-PHENYLPHENOL do in cosmetics?